autoit4you/node-jose/README.md

 it will be stringified using `JSON.stringify`.

 When using a HMAC algorithm `secretOrPublicKey` should be either a string or a buffer.
-Whenn using a digital signature algorithm, the value should be a PEM encoded *public* key.
+When using a digital signature algorithm, the value should be a PEM encoded *public* key.

 Returns a boolean indicating whether or not the signature is valid.